I Can't Wait (Brooke McClymont song): Hilary Duff version

 Hilary Duff recorded a cover version of "I Can't Wait" in 2002 for the soundtrack to the Disney Channel series Lizzie McGuire, in which she starred.
 It was released to mainstream pop radio stations on August 12, 2002.

-Chart performance

-The single received extremely little mainstream radio play, but it had reached number one on Radio Disney in the United States by November 2002, with the network playing the song 850 times over a six-week period.
-The Los Angeles Times reported that music industry critics attributed the success of the single to Buena Vista Records's status as a sister company to Radio Disney, which had an affiliation with Disney Channel.
-This was believed to be in violation of the Federal Communications Commission's broadcasting rules, which prohibit corporations from using broadcast licenses "for their own benefit or to gain a competitive advantage in any transaction."
-Media expert Robert McChesney, from the University of Illinois, said it "clearly violates the spirit – if not the letter – of the law.
-It undermines the integrity of the public airwaves, corroding editorial space with commercial factors.
-It's very damaging."

-The Radio Disney head of programming, Robin Jones, said "I Can't Wait" had gone to number one because of requests from listeners and that the radio chain does not deliberately favor acts associated with Disney.
-Duff herself called the Los Angeles Times article "really mean ...
-It's funny that you pick on a kid my age because I'm on the Disney Channel, sorry!"

 Music video

 Its music video features clips from the show alongside shots of Duff dancing, holding a guitar, and singing, with soap bubbles and confetti floating around her, and she also performs the song in a mock studio setting.
 A remix of the song is featured on the "Why Not" (2003) CD single.
 A music video was also released for the remix.

 Chieko Kawabe version

 In 2005, the song was rewritten in Japanese and performed by Chieko Kawabe on her album Brilliance.
 It was for the Japanese version of Lizzie McGuire.